Getting Started with FastNesting

 FastNesting

 Main command to start the nesting process.
 Select your pieces first, then run this command.
+In v1.1.1, you can also select existing nesting layouts to regenerate reports without re-running the algorithm.

 License_FastNesting